PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

     DAQ Move interface.

-(1) The list of available actuator plugins proposes the *PI* one, that sounds good!
+(1) The list of available actuator contains the *PI* one, that sounds good!

-(2) Let select the *USB* connexion type.
+(2) Let select the *USB* connection type.

-(3) The list of available devices proposes our controller with his serial number!
-That sounds veeeeery good because it means that the program can see the controller!
+(3) The list of available devices contains our controller with his serial number!
+That sounds really good because it means that the program can see the controller!

 (4) Let's launch the initialization!
-Arrrrrrf :( The LED stays red!
+Damn.
+The LED stays red!
 Something went wrong...

-In a perfect world this should work, we followed the correct way.
+In a perfect world this should work, since we followed the proper way.
 But PyMoDAQ is a project under development, and some bugs may appear.
-Let's not be discourage!
-Actually we should be happy to have found this bug, otherwise we would not have the opportunity to explain how to face it ;)
+Let's not be discouraged!
+Actually we should be happy to have found this bug, otherwise we would not have the opportunity to explain how to face it.

-What do we do now?!
+What do we do now?

 First, let's try to get more information about this bug.
-PyMoDAQ automatically feeds a log file, let see what he has to tell us.
+PyMoDAQ automatically feeds a log file, let’s see what it has to tell us.
 You can find it on your computer at the location

-**<OS username>/pymodaq_local/log/pymodaq.log**
+**<OS username>/.pymodaq/log/pymodaq.log**

 or you can open it through the Dashboard menu :

 **File > Show log file**

-it looks like this
+It looks like this

     .. _fig_pi_existing_plugin_error: